The Boxing Hare, Swerford, Oxfordshire

 A strong Muddy fave, The Boxing Hare in Swerford comes out fighting with a Michelin chef, experienced owners, a newly renovated orangerie and celeb clientele.
 Book us in!

-There are some pubs that you just know are going to be a success.
-I first reviewed The Boxing Hare pub in Swerford, North Oxfordshire in January 2018, when it was so new the signage hadn’t even been put up.
-The creds were already screwed firmly down though – new owners restauranteur Antony Griffith Harris (The Canal Brasserie; First Floor in Notting Hill) and his PR-savvy partner Stacey C. Elder with head chef Nicholas Anderson, a two time Michelin star and 3 AA rosette winner, formerly of The Bell of Hampton Poyle.
+I first reviewed The Boxing Hare pub in Swerford, North Oxfordshire in January 2018, when it was so new the signage hadn’t even been put up (literally, I watched the workman on ladders as I lunched).
+The team creds, though, were firmly in place – new owners Antony Griffith Harris (The Canal Brasserie; First Floor in Notting Hill) and his PR-savvy partner Stacey Elder as owners, who had enticed head chef Nicholas Anderson, a two time Michelin star and 3 AA rosette winner, away from The Bell of Hampton Poyle.

 You can have charming pubs that succeed with average food and scruffy pubs that succeed with amazing dishes, but it’s not that easy to run a charming pub with relentlessly superior gastro offering but The Boxing Hare does it all brilliantly, and without pretension.